BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 many people can manage to behave virtuously in what concerns themselves, but fail in their relations to others
 - Aristotle rejects the possibility of a conflict between virtuoues
 - prudence grasps the content of happiness
+- To claim that an action is just is to claim that it promotes happiness for the political community.
+To claim that it is f i ne is to claim that it is intrinsically good and praiseworthy.
+The basis for both these claims is the claim that the action promotes the common good.